lluissm/dotfiles/README.md

 # dotfiles

-My minimal yet powerful (and fast) zsh configuration for development.
+My zsh configuration for development, installable with a single command.

 ![Header](images/demo.gif)